-Besides the furniture for the game room or man cave you might be building, you need to think about an air conditioner as one of your top priorities.
-Without it, your new room can be a lot less enjoyable to utilize during hot days and nights.
-There are three options to think about when thinking about what kind of air conditioner is ideal for your converted garage.
+Besides the furniture for the game room or man cave you might be building, you need to think about an air conditioner as one of your highest priorities.
+Without it, your new room will be a lot less fun to be in during hot days and nights.
+There are a few options to think about when considering what kind of air conditioner is best for your converted garage.

 - You can connect an existing air duct from your house to the walls of your garage.
-This is only an option if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is obviously a job for someone with expert experience, so consult with a specialist from Service Experts Heating & Air Conditioning to find out if this is the right option for you.
+This will only work if the garage and the home are connected and have a nearby duct that can be connected to your garage.
+This is only a job for someone with expert experience, so consult with a specialist from Service Experts Heating & Air Conditioning to find out if this is the right option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
 This type of air conditioner operates on its own condenser that’s installed right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
 A mini-split system is also a special kind of packaged HVAC system, which means you can get an air conditioning system that can handle your heating needs in the cold months as well.

 - Purchase a window air conditioner.
-If connecting an existing duct is not an option and the space isn’t very large, this could be a a great fit.
-However, there are some downsides to this method.
+If connecting an existing duct is not a possibility and the space isn’t very large, this could be a a great fit.
+However, there are a few downsides to this method.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
-If there is not an existing window, a window air conditioner will leave a big hole in your wall that could look inviting to a determined thief.
+If there is not already a window, a window air conditioner will leave a large hole in your wall that could look inviting to a determined thief.